osmanozden/jucr-poi-service/docs/monitoring.md

 ### 1. Overview

-The JUCR POI Service requires high observability to guarantee the reliability and accuracy of the data ingestion process[cite: 8].
+The JUCR POI Service requires high observability to guarantee the reliability and accuracy of the data ingestion process.
 This strategy includes comprehensive logging, real-time queue monitoring, and modern metric collection using established industry standards.

 ### 2. Logging Strategy